 Mr Davidson MacLaren

 Davidson MacLaren is a cultural heritage management adviser and art and cultural historian specializing in Islamic books and manuscripts and the olfactory cultures of the Islamic world.
-He is the executive director of The Islamic Manuscript Association, assistant head of the Thesaurus Islamicus Foundation, and director emeritus of the Thesaurus Islamicus Foundation and Dar al-Kutub (National Library of Egypt) Manuscript Project.
-Additionally, he is a research associate at the University of Hamburg’s Centre for the Study of Manuscript Cultures and an adviser to numerous institutions, organizations, and projects including the Orient-Institut Istanbul, the Islamic Painted Page, the Kairouan Manuscript Project, Qur’an Gateway, the Bibliotheca Arabica Project at the Saxon Academy of Sciences and Humanities and the University of Leipzig, the Alevi Düşünce Ocağı, and Fons Vitae Publishers.
-He has been a visiting scholar at the University of Cambridge’s HRH Prince Alwaleed bin Talal Centre of Islamic Studies and its predecessor, the Centre of Middle Eastern and Islamic Studies, since 2005.
+He was the executive director of The Islamic Manuscript Association, assistant head of the Thesaurus Islamicus Foundation, and director emeritus of the Thesaurus Islamicus Foundation and Dar al-Kutub (National Library of Egypt) Manuscript Project.
+He was a visiting scholar at the University of Cambridge’s HRH Prince Alwaleed bin Talal Centre of Islamic Studies and its predecessor, the Centre of Middle Eastern and Islamic Studies, from 2005 to 2019.
 His research interests include manuscript studies; book history; craft studies; art technological sources, especially Ottoman artists’ manuals; the Islamic arts of the book, especially calligraphy; Islamic studies, especially Sufism; material religion; sensory studies, especially smell; incense and perfumery; and ethno- and economic botany.

 Dr Hawraa Al-Hassan